clocklimited/Job-Ads/SeniorSoftwareEngineer.md

 ## Interview Process
 To ensure we find the ideal candidate (and don't waste your time or ours) our interview process is made up of 3 steps.

-1. Short 1hr remote Coding Test (involving implementing a solution to a simple problem that will allow candidates to demostrate their ability in a choice of languages)
+1. Short 1 hour remote Coding Test (involving implementing a solution to a simple problem that will allow candidates to demostrate their ability in a choice of languages)
 2. Telephone interview
 3. Face to Face interview